Z4urce/VRC-Haptic-Pancake/README.md

 - Per tracker intensity setting
 - Haptic Feedback cooldown and trigger patterns
 - Support for DIY haptic devices through serial connection

+# Frequently Asked Questions
+- Will this affect my tracking?
+   - Continous vibration will drift tracking, but it will readjust itself as soon as the vibration stops.
+A solution for this is to vibrate the trackers in patterns instead of constantly.
+This solution will be implemented in the next release.
+- Can I put the tracker elsewhere after setting up my avatar?
+   - None of the trackers are permanently linked to any parts of your avatar.
+In fact you can even hotswap them.
+Just ensure you are using the right parameters in the bridge app.

 # Special Thanks
 - @BubblegumFoxxo (For helping in the testing and debugging)